LingDong-/PoseOSC/README.md

 One of `ADDR`, `XML`, `JSON`.
 See **Parsing Received Data** section for details.

+## More Settings

+More settings can be found in `settings.json`.
+Some settings involves initializing the neural net are only loaded on start up, such as `poseNetConig`.
+See [PoseNet documentation](https://github.com/tensorflow/tfjs-models/tree/master/posenet) on what options you can specify.
+(Hint: their new ResNet seem to be much slower but not much better :P)

 ## Tracking

 Posenet detects poses frame by frame, so there's no tracking at all that comes with it.